SmellySalami/test/# test.md

 - **Alexander Graham Bell** — hit on the idea of the telephone at his summer house in Canada.
 - **Joseph-Armand Bombardier** — invented the snowmobile, a light-weight winter vehicle.
-- **Sir Sandford Fleming** — invented the worldwide system of standard time zones.
+- **Sir Sandford Fleming** — invented the worldwide system of standard time zones. timezones
 - **Matthew Evans and Henry Woodward** — together invented the first electric light bulb and later sold the patent to Thomas Edison who, more famously, commercialized the light bulb.
 - **Reginald Fessenden** — contributed to the invention of radio, sending the first wireless voice message in the world.
 - **Dr. Wilder Penfield** — was a pioneering brain surgeon at McGill University in Montreal, and was known as “the greatest living Canadian.”
 - **Dr. John A. Hopps** — invented the first cardiac pacemaker, used today to save the lives of people with heart disorders.
-- **SPAR Aerospace / National Research Council** — invented the Can ht adarm, a robotic arm used in outer space.
+- **SPAR Aerospace / National Research Council** — invented the Canadarm, a robotic arm used in outer space.
 - **Mike Lazaridis and Jim Balsillie** — of Research in Motion (RIM) — a wireless communications company known for its most famous invention: the BlackBerry.
+- **Sir Frederick Banting of Toronto and Charles Best** discovered insulin,

 # How Canadians Govern Themselves

 ## Federal State

-- (1867) British North America Act: Defined the responsibilities of the federal and provincial governments
+- (1867) **British North America Act**: Defined the responsibilities of the federal and provincial governments
 - (1867) now known as the Constitution Act
 - federal government responsibilities: national and international concern.
 (Defence, foreign policy, interprovincial trade and communications, currency, navigation, criminal law and citizenship.)
 - provincal government responsibilites: municipal government, education, health, natural resources, property and civil rights, and highways.
 - federal + provinces share agriculture and immigration.
 - Federalism allows different provinces to adopt policies tailored to their own populations, and gives provinces the flexibility to experiment with new ideas and policies.
 - Every province has its own elected **Legislative Assembly**, like the House of Commons in Ottawa.
 (Except three northern territories )
+- Made Confederation Legal

 ## Parliamentary Democracy

 - **parliamentary democracy**: people elect members to the House of Commons in Ottawa and to the provincial and territorial legislatures.
 These representatives are responsible for passing laws, approving and monitoring expenditures, and keeping the government accountable.
 - **Cabinet ministers** (primes minister and his selected goons) are responsible to the elected representatives, which means they must retain the “confidence of the House” and have to resign if they are defeated in a non-confidence vote
-- Parliament has three parts:
+-**Parliament has three parts**:
   - the Sovereign (Queen or King), represented by **Governer General** (5 years).
 Appointed by advice of the **Prime Minister**
   - the Senate: Appointeed by Governer General, by advice of the Prime Minister.
 Senators serves until 75
   - the House of Commons: representative chamber. **members of Parliament (MP)** elected by the people every 4 years
 - Provincial legislatures: comprise the
-  - Lieutenant Governor and
+  - **Lieutenant Governor** (represents the queen). signs laws after they're passed. appointed for 5 years
   - the elected Assembly.
 - Both the House of Commons and the Senate consider and review bills (proposals for new laws).
 No bill can become law in Canada until it has been passed by both chambers and has received **royal assent**, granted by the Governor General on behalf of the Sovereign.